 Look for agent collaboration features when choosing the best service desk software for your company.
 Among the many collaboration features, a few you need to consider are:

-- Priorities: organize tickets to know which need immediate attention
+- Priorities: Organize tickets to know which tickets need immediate attention

-- Labels: categorize tickets and divide them with respect to departments
+- Labels: Categorize tickets and divide them for different departments

-- Private Notes: drop notes and ensure all agents are on the same page
+- Internal Notes: Drop internal comments or notes and ensure all agents are on the same page

 Most customers prefer using a knowledge base over any other self-service channel.

-When it comes to answering their own questions, customers would rather choose to look up a knowledge base than any other tool.
+When it comes to getting answers to their quick questions, customers would rather choose to look up the help-articles or FAQs of a Knowledge base than any other tool.